CasperGN/ActiveDirectoryEnumeration/README.md

 - [X] Write AD Object dump to raw file
 - [ ] Fix [requirements.txt](requirements.txt) file, since not all the contained libs can be needed
 - [ ] Test SMB connection for encryption [see here](https://github.com/CasperGN/ActiveDirectoryEnumeration/blob/2585a91661ed8e344df8ea2ad95b5233c072fe38/activeDirectoryEnum.py#L395)
+- [ ] Query all users with an actual password set in the property `userPassword:`

 ## Collaboration